Religious Studies (MA)

 - Lactantius, De mortibus persecutorum and the Enemies of Christianity

-This pathway emphasizes religion in relation to politics, law, political-legal systems, and international relations.
+This pathway emphasises religion in relation to politics, law, political-legal systems, international relations, and education.
 Examples of electives in this pathway include:

 - Religion, Law, and Society: The Case of Sharia in the West